 What is delegating 🤝compared to staking?

-As mentioned, delegation is the second method in which a person can stake on Elrond.
+As mentioned, delegation is the second method in which a person can stake on MultiversX.
 It is the process whereby a person delegates eGold to a Staking Provider.
 The staking provider then runs validator nodes for a pool of delegators.

 The network automatically distributes validator rewards and subtracts the fee of the staking provider by means of a smart contract.
 Delegator rewards are claimable once per day, with no time limit for claims.